crmne/paolino.me/_posts/2026-03-24-your-agents-context-window-is-not-a-junk-drawer.md

 That's persistent conversation, shared state, ongoing collaboration, and capability discovery.
 With an optional parameter on a tool.

 This post is my answer to that issue.
-I don't think a protocol is the right solution — a convention is.
+I don't think a protocol is the right solution; a convention is.
 And if someone wants A2A badly enough, it can live as a community extension, the same way [ruby_llm-mcp](https://github.com/patvice/ruby_llm-mcp) does.
 But it doesn't belong in the core.

 Because this ties back to the same context window problem: every protocol comes with metadata, capability schemas, and negotiation overhead that ends up as tokens in your window.
 A2A doesn't just add complexity to your architecture.
 It adds complexity to your context.